havvaozdemir/storeapi/README.md

 a RESTfull API that includes endpoints for fetching data from the provided MongoBD and getting, setting key-value pairs by in-memory store.

+For in-memory key-value store application, key-value pairs are saved to json file(from enviroment variable) using duration enviroment variable for defined period.

 # How to install

 git clone https://github.com/havvaozdemir/storeapi.git